Food and drink

 Handicapped parking is available in P1.
 A concrete path leads through the dunes from the car park to the entrance.
 There is a lift next to the ticket office, and there are handicapped toilets at the café and in the exhibitions.
 Wheelchairs and Zimmer frames are welcome!

 Access to the bunker is through the museum.
 NOTE: The bunker does not comply with the usual requirements for handicap friendliness, given that it was built in 1945 as a gun bunker.
-But, with assistance, most people will be able to get around at basement level.
+But, with assistance, most people will be able to get around at lower level.

 Both mothers and fathers have access to baby changing facilities.
 You can bring prams into Tirpitz.

 Free parking.
 80 parking spaces, incl. handicap parking, at Tane Hedevej in front of the museum (P1).
-During the summer and holidays, this parking space is reserved for the disabled and people with walking difficulties.

 We aim to improve parking conditions.
 But we are located in a natural conservation area, so it takes time.
 We appreciate your understanding.